jspecify/jspecify/docs/tsttcpw.rst

 of the following conditions:

 -  Its `nullness operator <#nullness-operator>`__ is ``UNION_NULL``.
--  It is an intersection type whose elements all are null-inclusive under every parameterization.
+-  It is an `intersection type <#intersection-types>`__ whose elements all are null-inclusive under every parameterization.

 **Most convenient world:** The rule is the same except that the requirement for “``UNION_NULL``” is loosened to “``UNION_NULL`` or